PureSchmaltz

 "Success often seems a stranger to me."

-It came in a package with a pump handle, which I thought a helpful innovation.
-The back of the package held detailed instructions for deploying that pump handle, since it was collapsed for ease of distribution or something.
+I purchased an industrial-sized package of dishwashing detergent this week.
+It came in a container with a pump handle, which I thought a helpful innovation.
+The back of the package held detailed instructions for deploying that pump handle since it was collapsed for ease of distribution or something.
 I saw in this little innovation another DeepMystery lurking, and, sure enough, I attempted at least twenty times to deploy that handle, following the simple-seeming instructions to the absolute letter without luck.
 I even innovated, fetching my Big F*cking Pliers for assistance.
 No dice!
-I started planning taking that package back to the store to seek professional help, but later noticed that that pump handle had somehow been deployed.
-I asked The Muse what secret she'd employed and she replied that she'd just followed the instructions.
-I asked her how many times she'd had to perform the instructions before the handle actually deployed and she replied, "Once."
+I started planning to take that package back to the store to seek professional help but later noticed that that pump handle had somehow been deployed.
+I asked The Muse what secret she'd employed, and she replied that she'd just followed the instructions on the back of the package.
+I asked her how many times she'd had to perform the instructions before the handle deployed, and she replied, "Once."

-She didn't want to get into explaining in any greater detail how she had Succeeded where I had failed, probably because this was a familiar situation.
+She didn't want to get into explaining in any greater detail how she had Succeeded where I had failed, probably because this was such a familiar situation.
 She's usually able to resolve one of my DeepMysteries without even thinking.
-It seems as though her muscles hold completely different capabilities than mine do.
-She can effortlessly open apps that I can never get past the security barriers.
-She can find spices that do not appear to me, even when I completely empty a spice cabinet shelf looking for the stuff.
-When I ask her where they were, she responds with an answer that convinces me that I might be inhabiting a completely different universe than her.
+It seems as though her muscles hold entirely different capabilities than mine do.
+She can effortlessly open apps that I can never get past their security barriers.
+She can find spices that do not appear to me, even when I empty a spice cabinet shelf looking for the stuff.
+When I ask her where they were, she responds with an answer that convinces me that I might be inhabiting a completely different universe.
 "They were right in the center back of the shelf you claimed to have completely cleaned off."
-I
+I had completely cleaned it off!

 ————